ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 We see doubles in Lua, and often both varieties in native code.
 Floating point also shows up in Corona's shaders.
 "High precision fragment shader" support, for instance, comes into play on mobile platforms, and basically boils down to how many bits the driver grants to our numbers in fragment kernels.

-According to the OpenGL ES2 specification, "medium" precision&mdash;which is available in both vertex and fragment kernels&mdash;must offer at least 10 bits of fraction: 1024-wide ranges.
+According to the OpenGL ES2 specification (see for instance, page 3 [here](https://www.khronos.org/opengles/sdk/docs/reference_cards/OpenGL-ES-2_0-Reference-card.pdf)), "medium" precision&mdash;which is available in both vertex and fragment kernels&mdash;must offer at least 10 bits of fraction: 1024-wide ranges.
 Furthermore, it promises the swath of values from 2<sup>-14</sup> to 2<sup>14</sup>, suggesting 5 bits of exponent with allowances for the aforementioned special cases.
 Internally, these will probably be 16-bit values.

 With "high" precision&mdash;only guaranteed in the vertex kernel&mdash;we have at least 16 bits fraction: a more generous 65536 slots, plus values from 2<sup>-62</sup> to 2<sup>62</sup>, for 7 bits of exponent.